Basilan: Japanese occupation

+Philippine independence

+In 1973, Basilan officially became a province carved out in the Province of Zamboanga del Sur.

+Contemporary

+The province joined the Autonomous Region in Muslim Mindanao in 2001, it was last province to do so.
+Its former capital, Isabela City, opted out and remains a part of the Zamboanga Peninsula Region (formerly Western Mindanao, Region 9).

+The capital town Lamitan became a component city by virtue of Republic Act No. 9393 which sought to convert the town into a city.
+The law was ratified on June 18, 2007.
+However, the cityhood status was lost twice in the years 2008 and 2010 after the LCP questioned the validity of the cityhood law.
+The cityhood status was reaffirmed after the court finalized its ruling on February 15, 2011 which declared the cityhood law constitutional.

 Geography

 Basilan is located between latitudes 6°15' and 7°00' and longitudes 121°15' and 122°30'.
 The island is bordered by the Basilan Strait to the north, the Sulu Sea to the northwest and west, the Moro Gulf to the northeast, and the Celebes Sea to the south, southeast and east.

 Basilan is the largest and northernmost island of the Sulu Archipelago between the Philippine islands of Mindanao and Borneo which includes about 400 islands.
 Basilan Strait, about 17 nmi at its narrowest point, separates Basilan Island from the mainland of Mindanao and the port city of Zamboanga.
 The terrain of the island is simple, with several undulating slopes concentrated around Isabela City along the coastal areas and hilly towards the interior.
 Urban areas are usually 2.5 m above sea level and gently sloping to 300 m towards the hinterlands.
 The stand of timber and forest vegetation is more or less evenly distributed throughout.

 The province encompasses Basilan Island and all nearby offshore islands, together with the Pilas Island group (now Hadji Muhtamad Municipality) west of the island, and the Bubuan and Tapiantana Island group (now Tabuan-Lasa Municipality) in the south.
 These are listed among the Philippine islands with a moderate risk of getting hit by tsunamis.
 The province has a land area of 132723 ha under its jurisdiction.
 Basilan Island itself has an area of 1265.5 km2 and a shoreline of 169.8 km.

 Basilan National Park is at the eastern portion of the remaining public forest between the city of Isabela and the municipalities of Lamitan, Tipo-Tipo and Sumisip.
 The park has an elevation of 971 m above sea level, and the tallest peak, Puno Mahaji or Basilan Peak, dominates the park's landscape.